 Exercise is important to your physical and mental well-being and is a key component to self-care during this turbulent time.
 While many of us are encouraged to stay home and practice social distancing, there are still great options available to us to keep active and stay healthy.
 Many yoga and dance studios, as well as other recreational and athletic organizations, are giving virtual classes.
 Online meditation apps exist with a multitude of different video and audio options.

 Finding new ways to connect and engage with our community is essential to coping with ongoing social distancing.
 Several online platforms, such as Skype, allow virtual visits, team game playing and date nights in a time when physical distance is strongly encouraged.
-Apps, like MeetUp, have created virtual events where attendees can join through online connection.
+Apps, like MeetUp, have created virtual events where attendees can join through online connections.

 How to manage calm in the midst of the pandemic